ChrstphrHll/npc_gen/students/Juppar Kershaw.md

 ---
 # Juppar Kershaw
 ### Description
-- Human Druid from Aldercrown Empire
+- Human Druid from Shadesburry Initiative
 - 1st year Diplomacy student in Jettenia
 - shoulder length straight grey hair that's braided, Gray eyes, and Fair skin
 - Is Playful and Fanciful, and has Charisma as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes